hvy/chainer-param-monitor/README.md

 <img src="./samples/conv_layers.png" width="1024px;"/>

-*An example plot of weight, bias and gradient statistics from different convolutional layers collected using this plugin.*
+*An example plot of weights, biases and gradients from different convolutional layers collected using this plugin.*

 ### Data